ungleich/cdist/cdist/conf/type/__hosts/man.rst

 AUTHORS
 -------

-Dmitry Bogatov <KAction@gnu.org>
+| Dmitry Bogatov <KAction@gnu.org>
+| Dennis Camera <dennis.camera--@--ssrq-sds-fds.ch>

 COPYING
 -------

+Copyright \(C) 2015-2016 Dmitry Bogatov, 2019 Dennis Camera.
-Copyright (C) 2015,2016 Dmitry Bogatov.
-Free use of this software is granted under the terms of the GNU General Public License version 3 or later (GPLv3+).
+You can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.